cloudmark/gumtree/README.md

 A sample output looks like this.

-    N       leader-107138167        Large Double Room in Amazing Marchmont Flat - Ideal for Couples http://www.gumtree.com http://www.gumtree.com/p/flats-houses/large-double-room/107138167    "marchmont"
+    N       leader-107138167        Large Double Room in Amazing Marchmont Flat - Ideal for Couples http://www.gumtree.com/p/flats-houses/large-double-room/107138167    "marchmont"
     N       leader-106357352        Student flatmate needed for great marchmont flat, preferably Spanish speaking!  http://www.gumtree.com/p/flats-houses/student-flatmate-needed-for-great/106357352      "marchmont"

-Now let us say that you have seen the flat with ID leader-107138167 and you think that it was OK, just change the status to T thus.
+Now let us say that you have seen the flat with ID <code>leader-107138167</code> and are happy with it, just change the status to <code>T</code> thus.

-    T       leader-107138167        Large Double Room in Amazing Marchmont Flat - Ideal for Couples http://www.gumtree.com http://www.gumtree.com/p/flats-houses/large-double-room/107138167    "marchmont"
+    T       leader-107138167        Large Double Room in Amazing Marchmont Flat - Ideal for Couples http://www.gumtree.com/p/flats-houses/large-double-room/107138167    "marchmont"

 Note that this item will disappear from the console since the console filter items with a 'N' status.

 ## How do I Filter?

 In order the filter the areas which are being searched.

-Go to the source and open the file called <code>crawl.py</code>.
+Open the source folder and open the file called <code>crawl.py</code>.

 You should be able to see the following section.